-The University of London welcomes applications from disabled students and/or those who have access requirements.
-Due to the highly interactive and interoperability of this programme, some students may find some activities challenging.
+We welcome applications from disabled students and/or those who have access requirements.
+Due to the interactivity and interoperability of this programme, some students may find some activities challenging.

 If you're disabled and/or have access requirements, we will make every reasonable effort to meet your needs.
 This may include making access arrangements for examinations such as a separate room or special aids.
-If you would like to tell us about your disability and/ or request access arrangements, please complete the relevant section of the application form or contact the Inclusive Practice Manager at:
+If you would like to tell us about your disability and/or request access arrangements, please complete the relevant section of the application form or contact the Inclusive Practice Manager at: